openstack-archive/collectd-openstack-plugins/doc/source/troubleshooting.rst

   configuration at `../etc/collectd.conf.d/logging.conf`_).

   - Make sure to set the LogLevel to “debug” for maximum information
-  - Use "VERBOSE True" in collectd-ceilometer-plugin.conf, in order to elevate debug messages to LogLevel info.
+  - Use "VERBOSE True" in collectd-{aodh,gnocchi}-plugin.conf, in order to elevate debug messages to LogLevel info.